yangwang166/note/scrapy/scrapy.md

 * Before web scraping, prepare your code to be "polite": do not `unnecessarily disable robots.txt` of the website; space out your requests a bit so that you do not hammer the site's server; and it is better to run your spiders during off-peak traffic hours of the website.

+## ScrapingHub

+Install shub

+> pip install shub

+Login to shub, but you have to register a account beforehand.

+> shub login

+Deploy to shub, you shoud in the project folder

+> shub deploy your_project_id

+Then you can run the spider in shub and also can schedule it to run periodically.